-Other than for specified exceptions, there are three loan cap bands of \$5,358, \$10,717 and \$16,077 (2021 amounts) which apply irrespective of whether the course is being delivered face-to-face, online, or via mixed delivery modes.
-Courses in the aviation training package are a specified exemption and are eligible for a loan of up to \$80,388 (2021 amount).
+Other than for specified exceptions, there are three loan cap bands of \$6,031, \$12,063 and \$18,097 (2024 caps) which apply irrespective of whether the course is being delivered face-to-face, online, or via mixed delivery modes.
+Courses in the aviation training package are a specified exemption and are eligible for a loan of up to \$90,497 (2024 amount).

 You cannot borrow more than the maximum loan amount for your course.
 The amount available will be indexed each year.
-The indexed amounts are available at VET Student Loans.
+The indexed amounts are available at VET Student Loans Course Caps Indexed Amounts (for students).

-You can search for VET Student Loans approved courses and find out the maximum loan caps at My Skills.
+You can search for VET Student Loans approved courses and find out the maximum loan caps in VET Student Loans 2024 Course List and Loan Caps (for students).